 How long until the schedule feels reliable?

-A week of consistent logging gives the app enough data to meaningfully personalise recommendations.
+A week of consistent logging gives the app enough data to personalise more confidently.
 The first few days use age-based defaults.
-By day 7 the wake windows reflect your baby's actual pattern.
-By day 14 the estimates are quite accurate for most babies.
+By day 7 the wake windows start leaning toward your baby's own pattern rather than the age default.
+Logging keeps tightening the recommendations the longer you use it — no fixed "now it's accurate" moment, just more tailored over time.

 Does my parenting style affect the recommendations?